Order of Free Gardeners: History

 The most ancient evidence of the order is a record of the minutes of the Haddington lodge, opened 16 August 1676, which begins with a compilation of fifteen rules called Interjunctions for ye Fraternity of Gardiners of East Lothian.

 Edzell Castle's walled garden, Scotland, dates back to 1604.

 Scotland was, in the 17th century, subject to civil unrest and intermittent famines.
 Rich landowners were interested in Renaissance architecture and the design of formal gardens for their vast estates.
 The first members of the Haddington lodge were not gardeners by profession, but small landowners and farmers who practised gardening for pleasure.
-Not practising an urban profession, they could not obtain the status of an incorporation (similar to a guild in England) and modelled their organisation on the masons, who had an organisation, additional to and independent of their incorporation: the lodge.
+Not practising an urban profession, they could not obtain the status of an incorporation (similar to a guild in England) and modelled their organisation on that of the masons, who had an organisation which was additional to and independent of, the incorporation: the lodge.

 This organisation set up in Haddington could be viewed as a primitive form of trade union.
 It organised co-operation between members, provided practical training and ethical development, and supported the poor, widows, and orphans.
 The lodges of gardeners were also the first to organise floral exhibitions, from 1772.

 About 1715, a lodge similar to Haddington was founded in Dunfermline, supported by two members of the local aristocracy, the Earl of Moray and the Marquess of Tweeddale.
 From its origin, it admitted numerous non-gardeners as members.
 It created a charitable society to benefit the widows, orphans, and poor of the lodge, sponsored a horse race and organised an annual horticultural fair before transforming itself little by little into a mutual aid society.
 It reached a membership of 212.

 The lodges of Haddington and Dunfermline expanded their recruitment area widely without authorising creation of new lodges.
 It was only in 1796 that three new lodges were created: at Arbroath, Bothwell, and Cumbnathan.

 During the 18th century, about twenty other lodges were created, always in Scotland, and on 6 November 1849, they organised a meeting with a view to create a Grand Lodge.
 Establishments then accelerated, and in 1859, in Edinburgh, the Grand Lodge gathered representatives from more than 100 lodges, including three established in the USA.

 At the peak of the movement there were more than 10,000 Free Gardeners for the Lothians alone, belonging to more than 50 lodges.